-10 of the Deadliest Natural Disasters in 2018 | WTOP
+10 of the deadliest natural disasters in 2018 | WTOP

-From earthquakes in Indonesia, flooding in Japan and a volcanic eruption in Guatemala, thousands have lost their lives in natural disasters in 2018, and hundreds of thousands more were injured or displaced.
-The ongoing deadly…
+From earthquakes in Indonesia, flooding in Japan and a volcanic eruption in Guatemala, here are 10 of 2018's deadliest natural disasters.

 From earthquakes in Indonesia, flooding in Japan and a volcanic eruption in Guatemala, thousands have lost their lives in natural disasters in 2018, and hundreds of thousands more were injured or displaced.
 The ongoing deadly wildfires in California underscore how rapidly natural disasters can become deadly.